Enlargement of the European Union: Current enlargement agenda

 Article 49 of the Maastricht Treaty (as amended) says that any European state that respects the "principles of liberty, democracy, respect for human rights and fundamental freedoms, and the rule of law", may apply to join the Union.
 The European Council set out the conditions for EU membership in June 1993 in the so-called Copenhagen criteria (see Criteria above for details).
-The Western Balkan states had to sign Stabilisation and Association Agreements (SAAs) before applying for membership.

-Albania, Bosnia and Herzegovina, Moldova, Montenegro, North Macedonia, Serbia and Ukraine are all recognised as official candidates and in negotiation; negotiations with candidate Turkey are effectively frozen.
-Georgia and Kosovo have submitted EU membership applications and are recognised as potential candidates for membership by the EU.

-Turkey applied for membership in 1987.
-The Western Balkans have been prioritised for membership since emerging from war during the break-up of Yugoslavia in the early 1990s.
+The Western Balkan states had to sign Stabilisation and Association Agreements (SAAs) before applying for membership, but have been prioritised with an open path to apply for membership and roadmap for an accession perspective, since emerging from the break-up of Yugoslavia in the early 1990s and subsequent Yugoslav Wars.

-In July 2014, President of the European Commission Jean-Claude Juncker announced that the EU has no plans to expand in the next five years.
-Juncker has described Serbia and Montenegro as front-runner candidates, and projected that they would join by 2025.
-The European Council endorsed starting negotiations with North Macedonia and Albania on 26 March 2020, and they could join after 2025.
-Turkey is not expected to join anytime soon.
+Accession negotiations are currently ongoing with Montenegro (since 2012), Serbia (since 2014), Albania (since 2020), North Macedonia (since 2020), Moldova (since 2024) and Ukraine (since 2024).
+Negotiations with Turkey were opened in October 2005, but have been effectively frozen by the EU since December 2016, due to backsliding in the areas of democracy, rule of law, and fundamental rights.

+The most advanced stage of the negotiations, defined as meeting the interim benchmarks for negotiation chapter 23 and 24 which allow the closing process of all negotiation chapters to start, has so far only been reached by Montenegro.
+Montenegro's declared political goal is to achieve membership of the EU by 2028.

+Bosnia and Herzegovina and Georgia were granted official candidate status respectively in December 2022 and December 2023, but were asked to complete additional reforms before qualifying for the formal start of membership negotiations.
+Kosovo submitted an application for membership in December 2022.
+For Kosovo to be granted official candidate status, the Council will need to unanimously agree to start Kosovo's accession process by requesting an opinion from the European Commission on its application.
+The EU however remains divided on its policy towards Kosovo, with five EU member states not recognising its independence.

+EU enlargement policy

 On 6 February 2018, the European Commission published its expansion plan, which covers the six Western Balkan countries.
 The plan envisages that all six applicants could achieve accession as members of the European Union after 2025.
 In May 2018, Bulgaria—holding the rotating presidency of the Council of the European Union—hosted a summit on the Western Balkans, which aimed to facilitate accession by the six, including enhanced regional security cooperation and regional connectivity.